lony/lony.github.io/content/post/2016/mac-setup.md

 2. Execute `brew install python`

+## SDKMan

+If you plan to develop on the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) you need an SKD for the language of your choice.

+[SDKMan](http://sdkman.io) is a wrapper like rbenv or nvm which allows you to install SDK's as also selecting them for usage.

+Sadly there is no brew package available, and you can only install it with the following command: `curl -s "https://get.sdkman.io" | bash`

 # Apps

 Having all the necessities for command line life at the pipe, now is the time for applications.
 Homebrew wouldn't be THE missing package manager if it could not install also binary packages.
 Still, to do this there is another tap required - [homebrew Cask](https://caskroom.github.io/) a homebrew extension for GUI and binary applications.